-- Worm—a worm is like a virus but can self-replicate without a host program.
+- Worm—A worm is like a virus, but it can self-replicate without a host program.

-- Keyloggers—like spyware, a keylogger runs in the background completely unknown to the user.
+- Keyloggers—Similar to spyware, a keylogger runs in the background completely unknown to the user.
 As the name suggests, it logs each keystroke as you type.
 This is a great way for hackers to gain usernames, passwords, and even full access to your entire system.

 Phishing is one of the most common ways hackers infiltrate your system.
 Just like its namesake, phishing occurs when a hacker puts out some “bait” for an employee to click on, and then the link or attachment downloads a malicious threat onto your system.
 Unfortunately, this problem isn’t going away.
 In fact, a recent report by Microsoft found that phishing has grown by over 250% and shows no sign of slowing.